SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 Done - See <u>northwind&#46;com</u>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > 2.
 Take a photo of the office façade and add to the "About Us" page
-Not Done - I couldn’t find a camera.
+Not Done - I couldn't find a camera.

 ### To myself,